argoproj-labs/argocd-operator/docs/usage/basics.md

 ## Create

-Create a new Argo CD cluster using the provided basic example in the `argocd` namespace.
+Create a new Argo CD cluster in the `argocd` namespace using the provided basic example.

 ```bash
 kubectl create -n argocd -f examples/argocd-basic.yaml